 try to do 5 to 10 breathing cycles, and if you like close your eyes.

-When you’re done, let the breath flow naturally again.
+Let the breath flow naturally, when you are done.
 Close your eyes for a moment and feel the change in your body.

 Your diet should include fresh fruits and vegetables.
 Choose a great recipe and cook something healthy for yourself.

 A restful sleep is important for your mental and physical health.
 The average person needs around 7 hours sleep per night.
 So you might want to invest some time to find the right sleep / wake balance that works best for you.